mohitpai/journey-optimizer.en/help/using/messages/messages-in-journeys.md

 Advanced parameters are read-only and hidden by default.

 To access advanced parameters, click the **[!UICONTROL Show read-only fields]** icon on the top of the messsage pane.
+Click the same icon to hide advanced settings.

 ![](assets/show-read-only.png)